 by Pat Schlarbaum

 Wherever we find Bald Eagles, there are wild areas worth protecting.
 Recently four eagles were soaring with billowing cumulus clouds in the blue sky heights over southeastern Minnesota.
-With each revolution of concentric loops, the adult eagles’ white heads sparkled with spectacular brilliance in the distance.
-Life was moving along with the majestic birds riding …
+With each …

 -